OD-Oraf/actions-export-api-spec/README.md

 ### No Assets Found
 - Verify the organization ID is correct
 - Check if you have access to the specified assets
-- Try removing group-id or asset-id filters
+- Try removing asset-id filter to see all available assets

 ### Download Failures
 - Check network connectivity
 - Verify the Exchange URL is accessible
 - Look for rate limiting issues in the logs

+### Path Configuration Issues
+- Ensure custom paths don't conflict with existing repository structure
+- Use `.` for root-level placement
+- Documentation files are always placed under `documentation/` folder

-## Example Workflow
+## Complete Example Workflow

-Here's a complete example workflow that runs weekly and uploads the results:
+Here's a comprehensive example that demonstrates all features:

 ```yaml
 name: Weekly API Spec Export